nikoelt/WhisperAttack/README.md

   - Whisper runs faster on an NVIDIA GPU with CUDA.
   - When using GPU if CUDA is not available then an error will be logged and this will fallback to CPU

-- **CUDA 12**
-  - WhisperAttack requires the CUDA 12 runtime.
-This is included with WhisperAttack however if you get a "Library cublas64_12.dll is not found" error then you will need to install the CUDA Toolkit 12.
-Only the Runtime > Libraries need to be installed if presented with a list of components to install.
-  - The [CUDA Toolkit 12](https://developer.nvidia.com/cuda-downloads) will install the CUDA 12 libraries

 ---

 ## Installation

-1. Download the latest release [WhisperAttack v1.1.1.zip file from the Google drive](https://drive.google.com/drive/folders/1B16V84xWMEAWuW48pd9yUdRn3JCynqHt?usp=sharing) and unarchive anywhere on your computer, e.g. `C:\Program Files\WhisperAttack`
+1. Download the latest release [WhisperAttack v1.2.0.zip file from the Google drive](https://drive.google.com/drive/folders/1FVzbkNPFoeAnuNfpr_ZCUOOrDVRkiV_a?usp=sharing) and unarchive anywhere on your computer, e.g. `C:\Program Files\WhisperAttack`
 1. A shortcut can be created to the `WhisperAttack.exe` application

 ---